Alba-NR/Compilers_SummerWork/README.md

-# Compilers IA to IB summer work: Lexical Analyser and SLR parser in Java.
+# :computer: Compilers IA to IB summer work: Lexical Analyser and SLR parser in Java.
 This is my implementation of a lexer/lexical analyser and an SLR parser in Java for my IA to IB compilers summer work task. (*Note: "Part IA" is the 1st year of the Computer Science Tripos at Cambridge.
 "Part IB" corresponds to the second year.*)

 **:pushpin: Note:** This repository is set to public to showcase this project; however, this doesn't mean the code can be freely copied and used, please see the [Copyright Notice](#grey_exclamation-copyright-notice) below.

+---

 ## :clipboard: Task Description
 > "You are to write a lexer and a parser for a new calculator application.
 The calculator is to read in ASCII strings containing arithmetic expressions (e.g. “2.3+4”) and you